Jake Lee (wrestler): Professional wrestling career

-All Japan Pro Wrestling
+All Japan Pro Wrestling (2011, 2015–2022)

-Early career and retirement (2011)
+Early career and first retirement (2011)

 Lee joined the All Japan Pro Wrestling dojo in January 2011, initially training under Keiji Mutoh.
 He debuted on August 17 of that year using his real name in a loss to Taiyo Kea, and lost again the following day, this time to Ryota Hama, but on August 20, Lee picked up his first victory with a win over Yasufumi Nakanoue, and was once again victorious on August 24, teaming with Akebono and Masakatsu Funaki to defeat Joe Doering, Mazada and René Dupree.
 Lee represented AJPW in The Destroyer Cup Battle Royal at All Together 2011, eventually won by Kentaro Shiga.

 Lee teamed with Takumi Soya on September 11 to defeat Soshun and Yasufumi Nakanoue, but was defeated by Soya and Takao Omori on September 17 when he teamed with Manabu Soya.
 After sustaining an injury, Lee announced his retirement from professional wrestling in October 2011 after just ten professional matches.
 Lee said in a 2016 interview that leaving professional wrestling "broke his heart".
 After leaving professional wrestling, he began to pursue a career in mixed martial arts.
 Soon after leaving All Japan, Lee joined Power Of Dreams, where he trained under Kenichi Yamamoto and competed in MMA for the next several years.